Proxy locations

 People also ask

-Is it possible to collect data from Google Maps?
+Is it possible to scrape Google maps?

 Yes, you can use various programming languages or automated solutions such as Google Maps data extractor APIs to scrape Google Maps.

-Is it legal to scrape Google Maps?
+Is it legal to scrape data from Google maps?

 It’s essential to comply with the website's terms of service, respect any restrictions or limitations on data usage, and adhere to legal and ethical guidelines governing Google Maps business scraper activities.